Builtin Functions and Constants¶

 // ✅

-An intersection type is a sub-type of each of its members.
-So an expression
+An intersection type bound specifies that the bounded type is a sub-type of each of its members.

 See also snippet/type/relationships.

-Given two Ints it produces an Int and given two Float64s it produces a Float64.
+Given two Int32s it produces an Int and given two Float64s it produces a Float64.

 3 * 4 == 12 &&